iza-institute-of-labor-economics/gettsim/docs/geps/gep-03.rst

       value: 520

-* Shares can reference another parameter if that is fixed by law in a given year.
+* Values may reference another parameter if that is fixed by law in a given year.
+That is, it must not depend on anything else or individual-level data.
+So this would not work, for example, for income tax schedules.
+Example:

   .. code-block:: yaml

-      value: arbeitsl_geld_2.reg_bed * 0.6
+      value: arbeitsl_geld_2.regelbedarf * 0.6

-plus
 * More complex: A piecewise linear function

     .. code-block:: yaml